pbrowne011/cribdle/README.md

 minimizes the value of your opponent's hand.
 I'm not sure how closely these will align, but it would be a cool feature to build.

-### TODO

-**Note 04-06-2024**: I am updating this to focus on learning enough JS, CSS, and HTML to get by.
-Once I do this, it will make building the Flask app much easier.

-**Note 28-06-2024**: The first draft of the website is complete.
-It will require severe refactoring to achieve desired gameplay and functionality, but now I have something that Dad can play this week.
-I need to update this TODO list in a week or so.

----
-- [x] Change gameplay to discard style
-- [x] Calculate expected value of a hand based on cards left in the deck ~~- [ ] Build a simple Flask website to understand structure of app.py and routing~~
-~~- [ ] Build Flask website to display six playing cards~~ ~~- [ ] Build site where you can drag a playing card around~~ ~~- [ ] Build site where you guess a random number and check against the solution~~
-- [x] Build site with bare-bones game logic (6 guesses, select cards, check if correct or incorrect)
-~~- [ ] Add easy and hard modes to (show correct guess) and (show nothing)~~ ~~- [ ] Use Vue.js to design the app (many subtasks here)~~

 ### Resources for Flask

 - [Flask quickstart](https://flask.palletsprojects.com/en/3.0.x/quickstart/),